tslocum/sriracha/MANUAL.md

-When starting Sriracha for the first time, visit the management panel at `/sriracha/` and log in to the default super-administrator account by entering `admin` into both the username and password field.
+When starting Sriracha for the first time, visit the management panel at `/sriracha/` and log in to the default super-administrator account by entering `admin` as the username and the password.
 Once you have logged in, visit the accounts page and change your username and password.

 ### Example configuration (config.yml)